UrbanCompass/bazel/site/blog/_posts/2016-03-31-autoconfiguration.md

 building for Raspberry Pi).
 </blockquote>

-C++ toolchains are configured in Bazel using a [crosstool target](https://github.com/bazelbuild/bazel/blob/8fa5ae6a6364100f2a7f9130e62eb0edb447339a/tools/cpp/BUILD#L32) and a [CROSSTOOL file](https://github.com/bazelbuild/bazel/blob/master/tools/cpp/CROSSTOOL).
+C++ toolchains are configured in Bazel using a [crosstool target](https://github.com/bazelbuild/bazel/blob/8fa5ae6a6364100f2a7f9130e62eb0edb447339a/tools/cpp/UCBUILD#L32) and a [CROSSTOOL file](https://github.com/bazelbuild/bazel/blob/master/tools/cpp/CROSSTOOL).

-This crosstool target (:default_toolchain) is the first step in moving the contents of the CROSSTOOL file entirely into BUILD file rules.
+This crosstool target (:default_toolchain) is the first step in moving the contents of the CROSSTOOL file entirely into UCBUILD file rules.
 The CROSSTOOL file defines where to find the C++ compiler, its include directories and also the various flag to use at each compilation step.